gregvers/functions-samples/oci-objectstorage-list-objects-java/README.md

 ### Review the function
   In the current folder, you have the following files:
-  - [requirements.txt](./requirements.txt) specifies all the dependencies for your function
+  - `pom.xml` specifies all the dependencies for your function
-  - [func.yaml](./func.yaml) that contains metadata about your function and declares properties
+  - `func.yaml` that contains metadata about your function and declares properties
-  - [func.py](./func.py) which is your actual Python function
+  - `src/main/java/com/example/fn/ObjectStoreList.java` which contains the Java code
+  - `src/test/java/com/example/fn/ObjectStoreListTest.java` which contains the Unit tests

-  The name of your function *get-object* is specified in [func.yaml](./func.yaml).
+  The name of your function *list-objects* is specified in `func.yaml`.

 ### Deploy the function
   ![user input icon](../images/userinput.png)